10 Decision Rules

 Examples

-That is it with the theory, now let’s see the BRL method in action.
-The examples use a faster variant of BRL called Scalable Bayesian Rule Lists (SBRL) by Yang et al. (2017) 23.
-We use the SBRL algorithm to predict the risk for cervical cancer.
-I first had to discretize all input features for the SBRL algorithm to work.
-For this purpose I binned the continuous features based on the frequency of the values by quantiles.
+That’s it with the theory, now let’s see the BRL method in action.
+The examples use a faster variant of BRL called Scalable Bayesian Rule Lists (SBRL) (Yang, Rudin, and Seltzer 2017).
+We use the SBRL algorithm to predict the species of the penguins.
+I had to discretize all input features for the SBRL algorithm to work.
+To do this, I binned the continuous features based on the frequency of the values by quantiles.
+We get the rules displayed in Table 10.8.

 rules

 The conditions were selected from patterns that were pre-mined with the FP-Growth algorithm.
 The following table displays the pool of conditions the SBRL algorithm could choose from for building a decision list.
 The maximum number of feature values in a condition I allowed as a user was two.
-Here is a sample of ten patterns:
+Table 10.9 shows a sample of ten patterns.

 pre-mined conditions